Passive reconnaissance

 The hypothesis and the setup

 The theory was sound.
-The simulator, a causally correct twin of the operational infrastructure, would generate its own network chatter: SCADA polls, historian queries, device telemetry.
-By attaching a listener to the correct network conduit, one could map the system by its own conversations.
+The simulator, a causally correct twin of the operational infrastructure, would generate its own network chatter: device telemetry, NTP synchronisation, MQTT publications, protocol gateway traffic.
+By attaching a listener to the correct network boundary, one could map the system by its own conversations.

-With the simulator’s orchestrator running in one terminal, capture began in another:
+With the simulator’s orchestrator running, capture began on the DMZ bridge:

 Silence in expected places